voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

 `[0, 1] x [0, 1]`, and `<confidence>` is an optional detection confidence in
 `[0, 1]`.

 Unlabeled images have no corresponding TXT file in `labels/`.
+The label file path for each image is obtained by replacing `images/` with `labels/` in the respective image path.

 The image and labels directories for a given split may contain nested subfolders of parallelly organized images and labels.